 McConnell's not going to stand for it.

-The way that in oh nine cabinet picks literally slid right through and Mitch McConnell is saying he's not going to allow this double standard.
+The way that in 09, cabinet picks literally slid right through, and Mitch McConnell is saying he's not going to allow this double standard.

-I mean but on record we already know without even a choice being made we have people like Chuck Schumer who praised Jeff Sessions, Pat Lahey who praised Jeff Sessions, that they're going after him and they won't support any Supreme Court nominee choice of Donald Trump.
+I mean, but on record, we already know without even a choice being made, we have people like Chuck Schumer who praised Jeff Sessions, Pat Leahy, who praised Jeff Sessions, that they're going after him and they won't support any Supreme Court nominee choice of Donald Trump.

-Well what's what's interesting is when Barack Obama was first elected and in January as he was being sworn in on that very day that Barack Obama was sworn in sworn in, he had seven of his cabinet members confirm.
+Well, what's interesting is when Barack Obama was first elected, and in January, as he was being sworn in, on that very day that Barack Obama was sworn in, he had seven of his cabinet members confirmed.

-And within the following week five more were confirmed so that he had twelve cabinet members within one week of have being sworn into office.
+And within the following week, five more were confirmed so that he had 12 cabinet members within one week of being sworn into office.

 The Democrats are shameless.

-I've got thirty seconds the the reason the Democrats no longer control the House and the Senate have lost the series of governorships have lost most of the state houses is because of tactics like this.
+The reason the Democrats no longer control the House and the Senate, have lost a series of governorships, have lost most of the state houses, is because of tactics like this.

 They are tone deaf.